- Chart

 Leadership and Structure

-Western Digital Corporation is led by a board of directors and an executive management team.
-Key roles include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business units and operational functions.
-The company operates globally with a decentralized structure for some operations while maintaining central oversight for strategy and finance.
+Western Digital Corporation is led by its executive management team, which includes a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business units and functional departments.
+The company operates as a publicly traded entity with a board of directors overseeing its strategic direction and governance.
+Following the planned separation, it will have two distinct leadership teams.

 Top Products and Market Share